KUHL Spyfire Hoody - Women's Review

 Our Analysis and Test Results

-The Kuhl Spyfire is a midweight puffy with RDS (Responsible Down Standard) certified 800 fill down and a 20D Microtex nylon exterior.
+The Kuhl Spyfire is a midweight down jacket with RDS (Responsible Down Standard) certified 800 fill down and a 20D Microtex nylon exterior.
 It has a tapered waist and wider hips than most, with an exaggerated drop hem.
 It weighs 14.0 ounces and does not pack into its own pocket or have an included stuff sack.

 Performance Comparison